-Free floating, pooling, virtual line… The transportation glossary is rich and varied!
-And because sharing is in our DNA, here are some definitions that will help you deepen your knowledge of the mobility and transport sector.
+Free floating, pooling rate, virtual line… The transport lexicon is rich and varied.
+And because sharing is part of our DNA, here are some definitions that will help you deepen your knowledge of this sector, including shared mobility.

 Shared mobility: consists of a means of transport that several users can either use at the same time (carpooling, bus, Demand-Responsive Transport…) or share its use individually, such as bicycles, scooters, etc.

 Intermodality: refers to the combination of several means of transport to make a trip.
 For example, a person living on the outskirts of a city can take the bus to the station, then a train to the city centre.

 Structural transport: refers to a public transport network whose service influences the organisation and development of an area.
 It is said to be a structuring network when it meets most of the transport needs of a population (range of hours, speed, capacity, etc.).

 Conventional transport: is a term used in opposition to new forms of transport such as car-pooling, DRT, car-sharing etc.

 Sustainable mobility: refers to all non-motorised means of transport.
 This includes cycling, walking, scootering, or any type of collective transport, or not, that has no CO2 emissions.

 First and last kilometre (or mile): this refers to the first or last section of a journey.

 Dynamic Demand-Responsive Transport: It’s an on-demand transport where the route is defined in real time, depending on the reservations.
 This form of DRT leaves the door open to last-minute bookings.
 Dynamic DRTgenerally works thanks to an algorithm that allows reservations to be dispatched and journey times to be calculated.